victorhqc/min-vid/docs/metrics.md

 ## Data Collection

-Min-vid has no server side component, so all data is gathered on the client and reported via Firefox's Telemetry System. min-vid will not do any batching on the client side, instead sending pings immediately.
+Min Vid has no server side component, so all data is gathered on the client and reported via Firefox's Telemetry System.
+Min Vid will not do any batching on the client side, instead sending pings immediately.

 ### Event types

-Here is the complete set of object/method event pairs sent by min-vid.
+Here is the complete set of object/method event pairs sent by Min Vid.
 The events are tied to button clicks (like 'play' or 'pause') unless otherwise noted.

 * Object: `contextmenu`
   * method: `activate`
-    * Sent when the user right-clicks a video and sends it to the min-vid player.
+    * Sent when the user right-clicks a video and sends it to the Min Vid player.

 * Object: `error_view`
   * method: `render`